 Mr. Perkins' co-worker, Mr. Mauer, works entire games when his myriad ailments allow, and yet he still has time to visit an actual barber in St. Paul every two weeks.

-Page 2 of 2 - This could be because, to earn a little extra spending money, the industrious Mr. Mauer also works a second job as a shampoo salesman for Head and Shoulders.
+This could be because, to earn a little extra spending money, the industrious Mr. Mauer also works a second job as a shampoo salesman for Head and Shoulders.

 No neck-hair hurricanes allowed on that job!

 It used to be that baseball bosses required a certain level of pride in one's appearance.

 The New York Yankees, for all their evil ways, once made their players at least trim up a bit.